MungoMeng/Panorama-OpticalFlow/README.md

 ### Pre-reqirements
 * C++ compiler
-* OpenCV-3.20 (The cuda module needs to be open for GPU version code)
+* OpenCV-3.20 (The Cuda module needs to be open for GPU version code)
 * Cuda-8.0 (only for GPU version code)
 * gflags, glog